 This is the fifth and final installment from a recent blog titled These Are the 5 Automotive Tips You’ll Love in the New Year.

-The average dealership retains less than 25% of their clients over the average buying cycle.
-Retaining and winning back lost clients is not where a dealership's biggest opportunity for growth is - conquest sales is.
+The average dealership retains less than 25% of its clients over the average buying cycle.
+Retaining and winning back lost clients is not where a dealership’s biggest opportunity for growth is – conquest sales are.
 However, if you lose 20% of your clients a year, you have to add 30% more new clients just to grow 10% in sales.
-You must aggressively and continuously have an effective retention and win back strategy for growth.
+You must aggressively and continuously have effective retention and win-back strategy for growth.

 It does not matter how good your CSI score is.
 It does not matter how many awards you have for customer satisfaction.
 Every dealership has clients who decide to buy or service their vehicle somewhere else.
 You can retain and win back lost clients.
 Implement some of these easy strategies and your dealership will experience growth, even if you never increase your conquest marketing activities.
 Once you slow down the lost clients falling through the bottom of the bucket, you’re no longer forced to make up all that lost ground just to break even.

 So what is the easiest way to increase your active client base?
 You can instantly increase your number of active clients by winning back your inactive clients.
 Dealers already attempt to attack this problem with service offers, coupons and reminder programs.
 There is a fundamental problem to to this strategy when it comes to clients who have already defected…

 Your lost client ignores these offers.
 If these offers appealed to them they wouldn’t have defected in the first place.
 Why would you continue to hit them with offers they are not interested in?